SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_ir_array_mlx90640/README.md

 5. Build and flash the project to your device.

-**Note:**

-- Make sure that the **Third Party Hardware Drivers** extension is installed.
-If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

-- **Third Party Hardware Drivers** extension must be enabled for the project to install "MLX90640 - IR Array Breakout (Sparkfun)" component.
+> [!NOTE]

-- The driver stores the contents of the EEPROM, so the HEAP and STACK sizes need to be increased.
+> The driver stores the contents of the EEPROM, so the HEAP and STACK sizes need to be increased.
 Edit the config/sl_memory_config.h file and increase SL_STACK_SIZE to 10240 and SL_HEAP_SIZE to 6411

 ![memory_config](image/memory_config.png)